nf-core/rnafusion/docs/usage.md

 1. Download and build references
    - specified with `--build_references` parameter
-   - this is required only once before running the pipeline.
+  - required only once before running the pipeline
    - It should be rerun after pipeline updates.
 2. Detecting fusions
    - This uses any combination of the fusion tools: arriba, fusioncatcher, pizzly, squid, starfusion.